-A few days after the COVID-19 lockdown started here in California, my husband and I realized the base of the kitchen cabinet under the sink was soggy.
+A few days after the pandemic lockdown started here in California, my husband and I realized the base of the kitchen cabinet under the sink was soggy.
 When we peeled away the cabinet wall under the sink we discovered a large patch of mold.
 The kitchen sink had a leak and we had a mold wall inside our kitchen cabinet.
 We got the leak fixed, removed the mold wall, and I proceeded to clean the house for days with vinegar and water.

 Signs from your body of an unhealthy home